 Field Review Method: It is usually an evaluation done by corporate or HR department employees outside their own department.

 Performance Test and Observation: It is based on knowledge or skill test.
 Examinations or skills can be written in a real presentation.
-Tests must be reliable and be verified to be effective.
+Tests must be reliable and verified to be effective.

 Advantages – The probability of probation can be suitable for actual measurements compared to actual performance.